 Ed has even requested colors before.
 Like, 'How about some green lentils tonight?'
 So I happily comply.

 I am sure you've been there.
 What's for dinner?
-I know that meal planning is the way to go but don't those weeks just fly by sometime?
+I know that meal planning is the way to go, but don't those weeks just fly by sometimes?

 You think you are set with all the food and recipes lined up for the week and then all of a sudden those days are behind you and the food is gone.

 Once, I even made a one-month list in which I figured I could do the same rotation every month, and no one would notice.
 Just favorite recipes.